rogerscuall/crispy-enigma/README.md

 # CRISPY ENIGMA

-This project is a demo to use the artifacts created by [Arista AVD](https://avd.sh) during the build process and update other systems.
+This project is a demo to use the artifacts created by [Arista AVD](https://avd.sh).
-When the build playbook of AVD runs creates a folder called `intended\structure_configs` with a yml file for every switch in the topology.
-This project uses this files to update [Netbox](https://netbox.readthedocs.io/en/stable/) and [Infoblox](https://www.infoblox.com/) with the new information.
-This script also is capable of generating YAML files to be consumed by the `ansible-playbook build.yml` from AVD.
+Can compare the new configuration created with AVD and the running configuration in CVP.
+It can automate the process of creating an ACT lab from an AVD topology.

 ## Installation